 Rothwell Water Tank Art

-Another one of the colourful splashes here is the Water Tank on Morris Road.
+Another colourful splash here is the Water Tank on Morris Road.

 Across the road from the Water Tank is Melaleuca Crescent, where once again, you can pick up the cycleway.